getsentry/rfcs/text/0131-pass-native-sdk-spans-to-hybrid.md

 1. Each span requires two calls across the layers, which could negatively impact performance.
 2. Hybrid SDKs need extra communication for retrieving frame data for the native spans.

+## Option 4: Native SDKs Use Single Span Ingestion<a name="option-4"></a>

+The native SDKs don't pass the spans up to the hybrid SDKs.
+Instead, they use single-span ingestion, and the backend has to establish parent-child relationships.

+### Pros <a name="option-4-pros"></a>

+1. No performance overhead of passing spans across layers.
+2. Less work.

+### Cons <a name="option-4-cons"></a>

+1. Only works with single-span ingestion and not with transactions, which is a weak argument as this is the future.
+2. Establishing proper parent-child relationships for the backend might be tricky when the spans don't arrive in the same envelope.
+3. Hybrid SDKs can't filter native spans.
+Users would have to write native code for filtering.

 # Drawbacks